TritonDataCenter/rfd/rfd/0036/queue/README.md

 - `queued`: a task in the queue and waiting for execution
 - `active`: an in-progress task
+- `cancelling`: a task that is cancelling at operator request
 - `completed`: a successful task, no longer executing
 - `failed`: an unsuccessful task, no longer executing
 - `terminated`: a task that was prematurely cancelled by the operator and is no longer executing